 Most all of the United States National Parks are a great place to enjoy astronomy night sky stargazing.
 (Click here to see a list of US National Parks) Some of the darkest skies in the United States are found at these US National Parks: Death Valley National Park, Arches National Park and Great Basin National Park.

-Everyone can enjoy a night of astronomy night sky stargazing.
+I believe that everyone can enjoy a night of astronomy night sky stargazing.
 You just have to get out into an open space on a clear, dark night.